anhthii/database-notes/mongodb.md

 ## Strength and weakness
 ### Strength
 - Be able to handle huge amounts of data(and huge amounts of request) by replication and horizontal scaling.
-- Flexible data modelm, no need to conform a schema
+- Flexible data model, no need to conform a schema
 - Easy to use

 ### Weakness
-- Encourage denormalization of schemas
+- Encourage denormalization of schemas, thus lead to `duplicate` data
 - Mongo is focused on large datasets, works best in large cluster, which can require some effort to design and manage, setting up a Mongo cluster requires a little more forethought
 - Database management is complex
-- Consume too much memory for creating index: MongoDB grabs all the RAM it can get to cache each accessed document as long as possible.
-- MongoDB automatically uses all free memory on the machine as its cache.
-System resource monitors show that MongoDB uses a lot of memory, but its usage is dynamic.
-If another process suddenly needs half the server’s RAM, MongoDB will yield cached memory to the other process.[1]
+- If indexing is implemented poorly or composite index in an incorrect order, MongoDB can be one of the `slowest database`

 ## Mongodb index
 http://learnmongodbthehardway.com/schema/indexes/